 Medical Laboratory Technicians

 The American Society for Clinical Laboratory Science (ASCLS) explains that one career option for biology lab technicians is to work as a medical laboratory technician.
 The BLS states that medical lab techs may also be called clinical laboratory technicians, and their job responsibilities include readying biological samples for testing and performing manual and automated tests.
 The ASCLS notes that some clinical lab techs are responsible for collecting biological samples, maintaining lab equipment and analyzing test results as well.

 Medical and clinical laboratory technicians could expect to see job growth of 11% from 2018-2028, according to the BLS.
 The median annual salary for medical laboratory technicians was $52,330 as of 2018.

 According to the BLS, biological lab technicians perform job duties similar to those of clinical lab technicians, but they may also perform more abstract analyses.
 Clinical laboratories focus on analyzing biological samples to help physicians diagnose illnesses, while the research laboratories that employ biology laboratory technicians usually focus on inventing and testing new pharmaceuticals or studying infectious diseases.
 Clinical laboratory techs help to diagnose diseases, and biological technicians help to discover cures.

-The BLS projected job growth of 5%, about the average for all occupations, for biology lab technicians from 2014-2024.
-As of May 2015, the BLS reported, the median annual salary for biological lab technicians was $41,650.
+The BLS projected job growth of 7%, faster than average for all occupations, for biology lab technicians from 2018-2028.
+As of May 2018, the BLS reported, the median annual salary for biological lab technicians was $44,500.